ferasboulala/slam/README.md

 # slam

 Grid slam with path finding algorithms.
 Based on MCL and grid slam from Sebastian Thrun's book.
+The algorithm can be used in a real world scenario because of the error model and sensor displacement support.
+Only differential drive robots are supported.

 ## Samples